RaviPavan/Scrape/README.md

 5. Get information from profiles and structure the output
 6. Save

+Limitations:
+  Code uses selenium and bs4
+  Need manual authentication to pass security check Getting 429 error frequently (rate limiting/throttling).
+Have to check optimal rate on which we can scrape Files written to output
+  Variables not taken out such as file path and counters Search args list
+  Page counters are  fixed to 50

+Proposed Architecture:
+ Azure functions (Get URL) --  Azure EVent Hub - Azure functions (Event hubs trigger)-- Cosmos DB (parsed output) -- Cleanse -- Processed data in DB -- Analytics
+                                                                                     -- BLob (compressed HTML storage)

 Aspects to think:
 1. How to use multiple logins for authentication?
 Also, How to determine how LinkedIn stops abuse?
 2. How to determine how many search URLs to build?